ajweeks/ajweeks.com/_posts/2015-03-05-two-down-ten-to-go.md

 author: AJ Weeks
 ---

 You heard it right, game number two is complete!
-If you have no clue what I’m talking about, you might want to read the {% if page.previous %}<a href="{{ page.previous.url }}">previous post</a>{% endif %} first.
+If you have no clue what I’m talking about, you might want to read the {% if page.previous %}<a class="underline" href="{{ page.previous.url }}">previous post</a>{% endif %} first.
 While there are a lot of features which I had to unfortunately leave out, I’m pretty pleased with the final product.
-Mirrors is a tile-based puzzle game, you can see read more about it and download a copy to try out yourself [here](/mirrors-desc).
+Mirrors is a tile-based puzzle game, you can see read more about it and download a copy to try out yourself <a class="underline" href="/mirrors-desc">here</a>.

 I have to say I learned a lot of things that will certainly make my next game a lot better, and make the development of it much more streamlined.
 Here are a few notable things I discovered: